 We’ll See: Settling Into the Mystery in Living

-Entering therapy often comes with a deep yearning for answers.
-Many of us want to know how long therapy will take, what the problem is, and how we can fix it.
-We seek assurance that our goals are achievable and that happiness is within reach.
-It can feel discouraging to leave a session without the clarity we hoped for, and instead find ourselves with even more questions.
+Entering therapy often brings a strong desire for answers.
+Many of us wonder how long the process will take, what the underlying issues are, and how we can resolve them.
+We seek reassurance that our goals are achievable and that happiness is within reach.
+It can be disheartening to leave a session without the clarity we hoped for, and instead find ourselves with even more questions.

-It's completely understandable to struggle with the uncertainty that comes with this process.
-Accepting that some things remain unknown can be really challenging, and we often feel the urge to control or predict what lies ahead.
-It’s easy to blame ourselves or others for not having the answers, but it’s important to remember that none of us can foresee the future.
-Even when we feel certain, it's perfectly normal to be surprised by what unfolds.
+It’s completely normal to struggle with the uncertainty that accompanies this journey.
+Accepting that some things remain unknown can be quite challenging, and we often feel the urge to control or predict what lies ahead.
+It’s easy to place blame on ourselves or others for not having all the answers, but it’s important to remember that no one can foresee the future.
+Even when we feel certain, surprises can still emerge.

-When we face unexpected changes—whether they are wanted or unwanted—it's natural to feel a sense of loss for what was before.
-In those moments, it’s common to feel disoriented and unsure, as if we no longer have solid ground to stand on.
-We might find ourselves questioning our identity and feeling anxious about what’s to come.
-In these difficult times, we may rush to assign meaning to our experiences instead of allowing ourselves to sit with the uncertainty.
-Given how unsettling it can be to navigate the space between where we were, where we are, and where we’re going, it’s completely human to seek clarity.
-However, if we rush to label our experiences as ‘good’ or ‘bad,’ we might miss the opportunity to explore the many possibilities that exist in the present moment.
+When we encounter unexpected changes—whether they are welcomed or not—it's natural to feel a sense of loss for what once was.
+In those moments, it’s common to feel disoriented and unsure, as if the ground beneath us has shifted.
+We might start questioning who we are now and feel anxious about what’s to come.
+During these challenging times, we may rush to assign meaning to our experiences instead of allowing ourselves to simply sit with the uncertainty.
+Given how unsettling it can be to navigate the space between where we were, where we are, and where we’re headed, it’s completely human to seek clarity.
+However, if we quickly label our experiences as ‘good’ or ‘bad,’ we risk missing the chance to explore the many possibilities that exist in the present moment.

 An ancient Zen story that I return to when I am struggling with not knowing is called "We'll See," and it goes like this: